FrontendMasters/front-end-handbook/practice/types-of-front-end-dev.md

 ***

+**Front-end Web Designer**

+When the word "Designer" is included in the job title this will denote that the designer should posses front-end skills but professional proficient at design as well.

+***

-**Web/Front-end user Interface (aka UI) Developer**
+**Web/Front-end User Interface (aka UI) Developer/Engineer**

-When the word "Interface" or "UI" is included in the job title this will denote that the developer should posses design, interaction design, and wireframing skills.
+When the word "Interface" or "UI" is included in the job title this will denote that the developer should posses design, interaction design, and wireframing skills in addition to general front-end skills

 ***